 A turtle will recognize its owner with the help of three primary senses of it.
 These three primary senses are-

 Although earlier people thought that turtles’ eyesight is much inferior to humans, recent studies have found different ideas.
-In fact, now we know turtles have almost a similar vision likewise, human with a bit redness on it.
+In fact, now we know turtles have almost a similar vision likewise, humans with a bit of redness on it.